-There are no European sites (SPAs, SACs, Ramsar sites), SSSIs, National Nature Reserve (NNRs) or Local Nature Reserve (LNRs) within the scheme extent.
-However, Loch Lomond Woods SAC and Glen Falloch Woods SSSI are located within 200m of the scheme.
-Glen Etive and Glen Fyne SPA is located within 260m of the scheme.
+The scheme does not fall within any European sites (SPAs, SACs, Ramsar sites), National Nature Reserves (NNRs) or Local Nature Reserves (LNRs).
+However, Loch Lomond Woods SAC and Glen Falloch Woods SSSI are located within 140m of the scheme, and Glen Etive and Glen Fyne SPA is located within 200m of the scheme.

-A Habitats Regulations Appraisal (HRA) Proforma was completed to assess potential impacts of the proposed works on the above designated sites.
-The HRA Proforma concluded that the works would have limited potential to result in Likely Significant Effects (LSE) on the qualifying features of the designated sites and would not result in Adverse Effect on Site Integrity (AESI) due to the following reasons:
+An HRA Proforma was completed to assess potential impacts of the proposed works on the above designated sites.
+The HRA Proforma concluded that the works have the potential for LSE on the qualifying feature of the Loch Lomond Woods SAC, and should works be delayed into the bird breeding season, that there is potential for LSE on the qualifying feature of the Glen Etive and Glen Fyne SPA.
+However, the works would not result in any adverse effects on site integrity (AESI) due to the following reasons.